sebpiq/backbone.statemachine/README.md

 - `enterState` - arrival state of the transition.
 - `callbacks` - array containing names of methods to call when transition is crossed _(Optional)_.
 - `triggers` - Backbone event to trigger when transition is crossed _(Optional)_.

+**Note** : This is not demonstrated here, but you can also define a transition from one state to itself.

 ### Triggering transitions ###########